 Law enforcement officials may encounter a potential victim of human trafficking during the course of their duties – during domestic disturbance calls; when responding to incidents at massage parlors, bars, and strip clubs; or even during routine traffic stops.

 Recognizing key indicators can save a life.
 Review the indicators; this is the first step in identifying victims.
 If you suspect that someone may be a human trafficking victim, please reach out to U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations’ (HSI) at 1-866-347-2423 or a human trafficking task force in your area to work collaboratively on an investigation or report a tip.
 ICE HSI is responsible for investigating human trafficking and arresting traffickers.
 There also may be an organization-specific protocol you should follow to notify your supervisor and engage the proper local authorities.

 Learn more about:

 - Collaboration between federal, state, and other law enforcement

 - Immigration assistance for non-US victims

 Please visit our resources page to view law enforcement specific resources, including law enforcement specific training materials.

-If your organization is interested in partnering with the Blue Campaign or obtaining additional information about training, please email us.
+If your organization is interested in obtaining additional information about training, please email us.